google/starlark-rust/README.md

 # Starlark in Rust
 _An implementation in Rust of the Starlark language_

+**Disclaimer:** This is not an officially supported Google product.
+This project is supported on a best-effort basis and [welcome contributions](CONTRIBUTING.md).

 Starlark, formerly codenamed Skylark, is a non-Turing complete language based on Python that was made for the [Bazel build system](https://bazel.build) to define compilation plugin.